wendyran/wendyran.github.io/_posts/2015-05-26-decision-tree-random-forest-svm.markdown

 The definition of a decision tree (or classification & regression tree) procedure is:

-*Begining with a parent node which contains the entire sample, the C&RT procedure iteratively examines all available independent, or splitting, variables, selects the one that results in binary groups that are most different with respect to the dependent variable, according to a predetermined splitting criterion and stops until the stopping rule is satisfied.
+*Beginning with a parent node which contains the entire sample, the C&RT procedure iteratively examines all available independent, or splitting, variables, selects the one that results in binary groups that are most different with respect to the dependent variable, according to a predetermined splitting criterion and stops when the stopping rule is satisfied.
 At the point that no further split is made, a terminal node is created.*[1]

 **Splitting Criterion**